xerora/cot-hidefuturepages/README.md

 What this plugin does:
 -----------------------------------

 1. Hides pages that are set to display in the future from lists and feeds.
-Normally, pages set for a future date. are still displayed in lists and feeds and will just display how long until the page will display.
+Normally, pages set for a future date are still displayed in lists and feeds and will just display how long until the page will display.
 2. (optional, see below) Allows pages to expire on the date set
 3. Ability to ajust the default number of years until a page expires.